GPflow/GPflowOpt/README.md

 ```
 in the source directory.
 This also installs all required dependencies (including TensorFlow, if needed).
 For more detailed installation instructions, see the [documentation](https://gpflowopt.readthedocs.io/en/latest/intro.html#install).

+# Contributing
+If you are interested in contributing to this open source project, contact us through an issue on this repository.
+For more information, see the [notes for contributors](contributing.md).

 # Citing GPflow

 To cite GPflowOpt, please reference the preliminary arXiv paper.
 Sample Bibtex is given below: